namakala/medication-trend/src/sql/iadb-toolbox/README.md

 # Persistence Query

-The query creates xx tables:
+The query creates 9 tables:

 1. Extended prescription
 1. Gap 1A